 Remains is a collective of works that investigate the issues around the exumation of human remains in the context of the archaeology and the museum.

-Portrait in nineteen bags, part of this research, is a conceptual artwork that investigates the representation of human remains in science and the museum.
+Portrait in Nineteen Bags, part of this research, is a conceptual piece that investigates the representation of human remains in science and the museum.
 It is a single artwork made up of twenty photographs arranged in a grid.
-There are three versions, one, above, is designed for screen viewing only, whilst version 1 is a large gallery piece with each photograph in a box frame and arranged in a grid on the wall, and the third piece (version 2) has each image mounted on an archaeological planning board (A1 in size).
+There are three versions, one, above, is designed for screen viewing only, whilst Version 1 is a large gallery piece with each photograph in a box frame and arranged in a grid on the wall, and the third piece (Version 2 ) has each image mounted on an archaeological planning board (A1 in size).

-The following is the oesteologist’s report on the remians;
+The following is the osteologist report on the remains;

 Completeness: 98%; Complete skeleton.